microsoft/fluentui/rfcs/shared/build-system/07-standard-package-structure-for-v9.md

 Also, the old `common/` folder which caused confusion and unexpected linting errors will now be replaced with a more robust `testing/` subfolder within the `src` folder to house the conformance testing factory and any mock or utility testing files to be used in multiple tests within a package.

 The final change will be removing the `e2e/` subfolder and collocating all cypress tests with the implementation and jest test files.
-The motivation for this is because we use cypress to test components on a real browser and not as a true e2e solution.
-Nx also collocates those cypress files like standard jest files so having them together provides more consistency.
+The motivation for this is that we use cypress to test components on a real browser and not as a true e2e solution so calling it e2e is a bit misleading.
+Nx also collocates those cypress files with standard jest files so having them together from the get go provides more consistency.

 ## Pros and Cons